skip to content

 Having a criminal conviction does not, of itself, prevent people from studying at Cambridge.
 However, the University has safeguarding duties towards all its students and staff and there may be occasions where these have to be placed ahead of other considerations.
 During the application process, in certain circumstances, you must provide full details of your criminal conviction.
 This enables the University to assess the risk posed to individuals and the wider University community, identifying where this risk is unacceptable or where specific actions or support are needed to mitigate the risk to an acceptable level.
 We encourage prospective students to apply as early as possible to allow time for any required assessments.
 More details of the assessment process and requirements can be found here: https://www.postgraduate.study.cam.ac.uk/postgraduate-applicants-previous-criminal-convictions

-Please your application forms, and references to sgc@crim.cam.ac.uk
+Please your application form and references to sgc@crim.cam.ac.uk by the deadline.

 MSt in Applied Criminology and Police Management